The lodge briefly reopened in 1956, but closed just two years later. Last week it was again resurrected by Grand Master Francois Stifani.

 SIGN YOUR NAME OR OTHERWISE IDENTIFY YOURSELF IN YOUR COMMENT POSTS IF YOU DO NOT HAVE A GOOGLE ACCOUNT.

-Comments will not appear immediately, so be patient.
-I am forced to laboriously screen every post because I am constantly bombarded with spam.
-Anonymous postings on Masonic topics have the same status as cowans and eavesdroppers as far as I am concerned.
-If you post with an unknown or anonymous account, do not expect to see your comment appear.
+Your comments will not appear immediately because I am forced to laboriously screen every post.
+I'm constantly bombarded with spam.
+Depending on the comments being made, anonymous postings on Masonic topics may be regarded with the same status as cowans and eavesdroppers, as far as I am concerned.
+If you post with an unknown or anonymous account, do not automatically expect to see your comment appear.